Plan your visit to the Hermitage Palace

 Here you can find practical information related to your visit

-• Private tours: If you are a larger group, you can write to booking at eremitageslottet@kosa.dk.
+• Private tours: To book tours for a larger group, please contact our booking service at christiansborg@kosa.dk.

 Address and public transport